Nexmo/deved-platform/content/blog/en/whose-knowledge-is-it-anyway-wip.md

 outdated: false
 replacement_url: ""
 ---
-**About**: I thought it would be good to share with you what I think about knowledge  in personal and business life. *This is a free flow essay which I will come back to from time to time.*
+**About**: My views on knowledge. *This is a free flow essay which I will come back to from time to time.*

 **What is Knowledge**?
-Knowledge is awareness of facts, data, information, skills etc..
-A state of mind reached when one one knows *something* about a subject domain.
-So I, as a Technical Author hope to increase my knowledge of docs as code over the next few months whilst also increasing my understanding of all of the applications I need to render markdown into front end content.
-Sometimes the unknown is as scary as a bag of rattlesnakes, but with good study processes we can overcome the lack of knowledge. *Learning is the process of getting more knowledge*.
+Knowledge is awareness of facts, data, information, skills etc. A state of mind reached when one one knows *something* about a subject domain.
+So I, as a Technical Author hope to increase my knowledge of docs as code over the next few months whilst also increasing my understanding of the apps I need to process raw content into front end web pages. *Learning is the process of getting more knowledge*.

 I know my knowledge is limited by the quality of information I have ingested.
-Like everyone else, I will have some fake news waiting to be corrected.
-Information is neither good nor bad, it's just there.
-What matters is how we express ourselves in the real world using that information as knowledge.
-I don't know, see <https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information>.
+Like everyone else, I will have some incorrect or old data.
+But, information is neither good nor bad, it's just there.
+What matters is how we express ourselves in the real world using that information as knowledge. [](https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information)

 **What is the scope**?
-Everything is knowledge as we strive to understand the information that is the universe.
+Everything is knowledge which we strive to understand the universe.
+Some scientists think the universe is not  <https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information>.

 **Where is Knowledge**?
 It's something to do with the brain